 For example, if I want to share this blog post on Twitter using the “Tweet This” button on the side, an action window will open, with the following tag attached to the end of the URL: “percent2F&source=Shareaholic&related=shareaholic”.
 This tag signals that the referrer of the article was a social sharing tool directly from the post’s page.

 If you’re curious about a headline in a Tweet and click on the link, you will often be directed to a link with the following tag “&utm_medium=social&utm_source=twitter”, signalling that this referral originated on Twitter.
-This is a more common referral tag that you have probably seen in the past, it’s called a UTM code.
+This is a more common referral tag that you have probably seen in the past, it’s called a UTM code or parameter.

 — Hootsuite (@hootsuite) December 19, 2014